Upstream Geology

 Applied Structural Geology and in Hydrocarbon Systems Analysis

-Consultant/Trainer: Tim Needham
+Tim Needham 5 Days

 This Petrogenium course is aimed at Exploration and Development Geologists, Geophysicists and Petroleum Engineers working on the development of hydrocarbons in areas with (complex) tectonic regimes.